firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/scooter_waterproofing_and_security.md

 ## Regional Compliance Pressure

 - Ireland and UK riders report €1,500 fines and confiscations for overpowered scooters, so stealth builds and restrained riding remain the safest path in strict EU jurisdictions.[^42]
+- Germany still caps e-scooters at 20 km/h with insurance requirements, and French enforcement is catching up; riders keep builds discreet and ride cautiously to avoid roadside trouble.[^de_fr_rules]
 - **Plan for roadside inspections.** Finnish police are confiscating scooters that exceed 25 km/h without registration and even checking bulb part numbers, while southern EU riders dodge €8–9 k fines by programming low-power “police modes” and swapping to halogen BA9S lamps to satisfy moped rules.[^43]
 - **Swiss crackdowns escalate.** Authorities recently seized a 133 km/h Wolf Warrior outright, reinforcing the need to keep legal commuter profiles alongside race setups.[^44]
 - **Pre-stage a legal profile.** Belgian riders have seen 50 km/h scooters confiscated and cases escalated to lawyers; their workaround is to flash a 25–30 km/h VESC profile for roadside checks while keeping a high-speed mode for private property, paired with calm riding to avoid attracting attention.[^45]